TechniqueRAG: Retrieval Augmented Generation for Adversarial Technique Annotation in Cyber Threat Intelligence Text: Results and Analysis

 {\bf Enhancement with Our Re-Ranker} Our comprehensive evaluation in Table \ref{tab:combined-technique-level-enhanced}, \ref{tab:combined-subtech-level-enhanced} and \ref{table:rerank-combined} clearly indicate that our re-ranker not only outperforms all the ranking based methods but also enhance the overall end-to-end performances.
 In addition to our model, all the generative models (e.g., DeepSeek) in RAG setups using our re-ranked exemplars achieves notable gains over their direct or CoT+Ref inferences.

 {\bf Gains over Other Fine-Tuning Methods} We also validate the effectiveness of our RAG-based domain adaptation methods over zero-shot and CoT+Ref based methods.
-For zero-shot, we fine-tune our same Ministral model on the same training data but without exemplars and for CoT+Ref based methods we followed the Alpaca approach \cite{alpaca} where for our same train data using DeepSeek v3 as the teacher model with the CoT+Ref prompt we synthesis a new traindata and then fine-tune the Ministral model.
+For zero-shot, we fine-tune our same Ministral model on the same training data but without exemplars and for CoT+Ref based methods we followed the Alpaca approach \cite{alpaca}: using the same training data, we prompt the DeepSeek v3 model with CoT+Ref instructions to synthesize new training examples, which we then use to fine-tune the Ministral model.
 Results in Fig \ref{fig:sft-comparison} shows our approach achieves the highest gain in both target tasks in all benchmark datasets.